Centurion releases WHITEST garage door yet

 Centurion Garage Doors is proud to announce that it is introducing a brand new colour available for its sectional garage doors: HAMPTONS WHITE.

 Hamptons White® is a noticeably purer white colour than any other garage door colour ever offered by Centurion Garage Doors.
 It is more neutral than the popular warm white Colorbond Surfmist® colour, and significantly brighter than the grey-tinted Colorbond Shale Grey™.

 The takeaway?
 If you want your new garage door to be a super bright white and say a big “welcome to paradise”, look no further than Hamptons White!

-Hamptons White is currently available for customers in Queensland, New South Wales, Victoria, Australian Capital Territory and Tasmania.
+Hamptons White is currently available for customers in Queensland, Western Australia, New South Wales, Victoria, Australian Capital Territory and Tasmania.